Wood composite benches in Olympic Stadium in Helsinki featured with Lunawood Thermowood fiber

 The new seats at the Olympic Stadium have been manufactured by Piiroinen Oy.
 A total of more than 36,000 benches required several truckloads of Lunawood Thermowood fiber, which is a side stream of Lunawood’s Thermowood production.
 Pasi Aaltonen, Deputy CEO of Piiroinen Oy, says that the wood composite of the benches contains 20 % Lunawood Thermowood fiber.
 “Thermowood fiber was perfect for this project, as it is domestic, ecological and sustainable and already in desired shades,” explains Aaltonen.
 “We have previous experience with wood composites in various furniture, but in the Olympic Stadium project, the material was developed to meet the high requirements of the project,” he continues.

 The cooperation with Piiroinen Oy began on their initiative, says Maija Masalin, VP Marketing of Lunawood.
 “They had a clear need and fortunately we found a solution, albeit not directly from our product range, but from the by-product of our production.
 This is an absolutely great example of a circular economy”, rejoices Masalin.
-“Sustainability is in the heart of Lunawood’s story.
+“Sustainable renovation is in the heart of Lunawood’s story.
 For ten years, we have manufactured the most durable Thermowood Composite TWPC.
 In addition, we supply Thermowood fiber for pellet production.
 This Olympic Stadium project is a great indication that Thermowood fiber can be used in other applications in the future, ”Masalin highlights.

 The Stadium Foundation / Olympic Stadium describes the bowl and benches as following: